barburobert/Circular-Economy-as-a-Complex-Adaptive-System-Romania-and-Germany/README.md

 The repository includes the project document, the supporting datasets, and the README file.

-- `CircularEconomy_Project.docx / .pdf` – project document in Romanian
+- CircularEconomy.docx – project document in Romanian
-- `Romania_data.xlsx` – dataset for Romania
+- DateRO.xlsx – dataset for Romania
-- `Germany_data.xlsx` – dataset for Germany
+- DateDE.xlsx – dataset for Germany
-- `README.md` – English description of the project
+- README.md – English description of the project

-## Source

-Eurostat Database, Sustainable Development Indicators, accessed January 2026.

-## Relevance

-This project is relevant for:

-- circular economy analysis
-- sustainable development research
-- comparative economic modelling
-- ARDL and cointegration analysis
-- nonlinear growth-environment relationships
-- complex adaptive systems applications in economics

-## Author

-Robert Barbu